liqiangsu/liqiangsu.github.io/_posts/2020-08-03-note-about-setting-up-a-shared-jupyter-server.md

 ---
 My company organised a new team of data analysts.
 One of the requirements that came to me is that they want a Jupyter server.
 I had set up a Jupyter server before however, that was a few years ago.
 Things change a lot since then.

-So that's that I understand after I did some research.
+So that's that I understand after I did some research and installed a TLJH.

 ## Version